In this post

 The Sol-Gel nasal formula is ready for preclinical evaluations to assess its ability to treat COVID-19 symptoms, and the company intends to move to clinical trials as quickly as possible.
 While PreveCeutical Medical is not making any claims that its nasal product can cure COVID-19 at this time, the company does point to two peer-reviewed papers that say CBD strains could have potential benefits to treat the SARS-CoV-2 infection, which causes COVID-19.

-[CLINICAL TRIAL] Canadian Pharma Discovers a New Mechanism of Action of CBD in the Body, opening up the doors for various therapeutic applications
+[CLINICAL TRIAL] Canadian Pharma Discovers a New Mechanism of Action of CBD in the Body, Opening Doors for Various Therapies

 Akseera Pharma, a Canadian startup is planning to begin clinical trials and manufacturing CBD as a treatment for cardiac arrhythmias (irregular heartbeats) linked to side effects of COVID-19 drug therapies.
 If left untreated, arrhythmias can lead to cardiac arrest and other serious heart conditions.